Badla (2019 film): Plot

 Naina Sethi is a sharp, ambitious young businesswoman in London with a seemingly perfect life, until her world is turned upside down when she's arrested for the murder of her lover, Arjun.
 Her lawyer, Jimmy Punjabi, hires renowned defence attorney Badal Gupta to help, and over the course of one evening, they work to uncover what really happened.
 Badal informs Naina that a witness will testify against her.
 Naina explains that she and Arjun were being blackmailed over their affair.
 They were summoned to a hotel, where she was attacked and later woke up to find Arjun dead, along with the money they had brought for the blackmailer.
 Although arrested, she's currently out on bail.
 The police found no evidence of anyone else being in the room or breaking in.

 Badal suspects Naina is withholding the truth and presses her about the disappearance of a young man near the hotel.
 Naina then admits that a few months earlier, she and Arjun had gone to a cabin in the woods.
 On their way back, she accidentally hit another car, killing a young man named Sunny.
 Arjun convinced her not to report it (since Sunny had been texting while driving and not wearing his seat belt), and they covered up the accident.
 They put Sunny's body in his car's trunk, which Naina later dumped in a swamp.
-While waiting for her, Arjun was invited into the home of a couple, Rani and Nirmal, who happened to be Sunny's parents.
+As Arjun waits for Naina in her car, an elderly couple Rani and Nirmal pass by the car.
+Nirmal offered to fix the car at their home, while Rani invited Arjun in to have tea.
+As he talks to Rani, he learns from a picture of Sunny in their house, that he is their son.
 Rani grew suspicious when she heard her son's phone ring in Arjun's pocket, as he had forgotten to get rid of it.
-Though Arjun and Naina managed to escape, they were worried they'd eventually be found out.
+Moreover, it worsened when Arjun is seen adjusting the driver's seat after the car was repaired.
+Arjun picks up Naina, details his encounter with the couple and Naina dumps in the car in a dump yard, reporting it to be stolen.
+The two part ways afterward.